How Stress Affects Your Body After 40

-The most common misconception about stress is that it only impacts the mind; and that it’s all in your head.
-This couldn’t be further from the truth because stress and your body and its impact are real.
-If stress is leaving you feeling frazzled, it’s not only negatively affecting your thoughts, but it is also doing a number on your organs and cells.
+The most common misconception about stress is that it only impacts the mind and that it’s all in your head.
+This couldn’t be further from the truth because how stress affects your body is real.
+If stress is leaving you feeling frazzled, it’s not only negatively affecting your thoughts, but it is also doing a number on your organs, hormones, and cells.
 The fact is this: chronic stress is not without consequences.

 Why is Stress Bad

 Why is stress so bad for your body?
-Because when you are under stress, your body naturally elevates cortisol levels, which creates inflammation.
+When you are under stress, your body naturally elevates cortisol levels, which can trigger inflammation.
 Cortisol and inflammation wear out the body’s major biological systems at the cellular level.
-Chronic inflammation is one of the underlying factors in many of today’s chronic diseases, including cardiovascular disease, type 2 diabetes, auto-immune diseases, and kidney and liver disease.
+Chronic inflammation is one of the underlying factors in many of today’s chronic diseases, including cardiovascular disease, type 2 diabetes, autoimmune diseases, and kidney and liver disease.
+This is where creating small daily habits can make a big difference in how you manage your stress instead of trying to eliminate it.

 You have heard of the “fight or flight” response.
 This is your body’s way of handling stress.
 Today, rather than the body reacting to a large animal, it reacts to things like a lack of resources, long-term ailments, or problems at the job.
 Stress impacts your nervous system by causing anxiety.
 One of the key structures in your nervous system, the amygdala, the part of the brain that activates the fight or flight response, can wind up abnormally large or undergo physical changes because of chronic stress.

-When you are stressed out, you are likely experiencing high blood pressure.
+When you are stressed, you are likely to experience high blood pressure.
 You may also succumb to overeating or other unhealthy habits.
 When taken together, these behaviors and symptoms can weaken the heart, likely because of a surge in stress hormones.
 If something traumatic happens, say a divorce or loss of a partner, there is a reason why they refer to it as having a “broken heart.”
 There is more to it than just emotion.

-Consider that the brain and digestive tract are in constant communication.
-It should then be no surprise that there are links between high stress and abnormal cortisone levels.
+Consider that the brain and the digestive tract are constantly communicating.
+It should then be no surprise that there are links between high stress and abnormal cortisol levels.
 It may be that those who suffer from irritable bowel syndrome or gastrointestinal issues are also under a lot of stress.

-Do your body some good by practicing mindfulness techniques that help eliminate stress.
+Do your body some good by practicing mindfulness techniques to reduce how stress affects your body.

 Mindfulness Techniques to Help Manage Stress

-Below are some tips for mindfulness techniques you can use.
+Below are some tips for mindfulness techniques you can use to help minimize how stress affects your body.

 - Go outside and get some fresh air.
 Nature has a way of relaxing your body and mind.